iag0/iag0.github.io/_posts/blog/2015-07-22-hello-world.md

 tags: []
 image:
   feature:
+author: prateek_nigam
 date: 2015-07-22T12:39:55-04:00
 ---

 ## Hello world!

-Not just a new domain and host, a stronger resolve to write more, more often.
+Not just with a new domain and hosting, but with a stronger resolve to write more, more often.